jeff-hykin/ible/documentation/joss_paper.md

 To use an Ible for your own research, you can download the latest release from the [releases page](https://github.com/ible/ible/releases).
 [FIXME: add the link to the release page]

+# Future Work

+- Avoid the need for port-access since some system administrators don't allow opening up a port for a webserver
+- Use Couch DB on the frontend, and enable syncing it with mutliple backends as a means of merging data from multiple users
+- Enable a sharable link with an observer and syncing-url pre-filled in the URL

 # Citations

 Citations to entries in paper.bib should be in